yaal-coop/canaille/README.md

 oidc-ldap-bridge is a simple OpenID Connect provider based upon OpenLDAP.

-It authenticates your LDAP users, and do not need any additional database to work.
+It aims to be very light, simple to install and simple to maintain.
+Its main features are :
+- OAuth/OpenID Connect support.
+- Authentication against a LDAP directory.
+- No additional database requirerequired.
 Everything is stored in your OpenLDAP server.
+- The code is easy to read and easy to edit in case you want to write a patch

 ## Install